IXOPAY Review

 Coverage Analysis

-IXOPAY's own coverage spans 30+ countries, but the actual geographic reach depends entirely on which PSPs you connect.
+IXOPAY covers 30+ countries directly, but the actual geographic reach depends entirely on which PSPs you connect.
 The platform is the routing layer, not the acquiring layer.
-Connect Nuvei and you get 50+ markets.
+Connect Nuvei and you get its acquiring book, 52 markets on Nuvei's own count and 18 that are independently nameable.
 Connect AstroPay and you get LATAM.
 Connect Trustly and you get European open banking.
 IXOPAY itself has no geographic limitations beyond what its 500+ certified adapters support.
-Offices in Vienna, Orlando (Florida) and Oklahoma City.
+Offices in Vienna, Orlando (Florida), Oklahoma City and Lehi (Utah).
 European and North American focus for enterprise sales, though the platform operates globally through connected providers.

 Regional Breakdown